shems95/EconomicCalendar_v2/README.md

 - Day change detection and cache refresh
 - State tracking to avoid repeated notifications
 - Event window entry/exit handling
-- Clean output formatting

 ## Requirements

-- MetaTrader 5 Build 2361 or higher
-- For backtesting: Historical news data file (News.mqh format)
+Backtesting: A historical news data file (News.mqh format) is required.
-- Active internet connection for live trading mode
+To generate it, run the Tester EA in live mode.
+This process will collect and save all news events for all currencies into a file that can later be used during backtesting.

 ## File Structure